Cherry, cheese, almonds, trout: Foods that actually help you sleep

 Bananas, Almonds, and Other Magnesium-Rich Foods

 Bananas are an excellent source of magnesium, potassium, and tryptophan.
-This fruit is a great choice for those looking to fall asleep quickly and enjoy a good night’s rest.
-However, it’s important to remember that bananas contain sugar.
-Experts recommend blending a banana with a cup of milk, possibly soy milk, to create the perfect evening drink.
+This fruit is a good choice for people looking to fall asleep more quickly and enjoy a restful night.
+Remember that bananas contain sugar.
+Blend a banana with a cup of milk, or soy milk, to make an evening drink.

 Almonds are rich in magnesium and calcium, which promote deep sleep and muscle relaxation.
 Magnesium helps regulate melatonin levels and maintain stable blood sugar throughout the night.

-Gabi Zaromski added that magnesium acts as a cofactor in over 300 enzymatic reactions in our bodies, including those involved in the production and regulation of hormones that affect sleep.
+Gabi Zaromski added that magnesium acts as a cofactor in over 300 enzymatic reactions in the body, including some involved in producing and regulating hormones that affect sleep.

-Among magnesium-rich foods that improve sleep quality are pumpkin seeds, spinach, and dark chocolate (which also contains health-promoting antioxidants).
+Among other magnesium-rich foods that may improve sleep quality are pumpkin seeds, spinach, and dark chocolate (which also contains antioxidants).

 Cherry, cheese, almonds, trout: experts recommend foods for a good night's sleep.